kobitate/mygs-schedule-builder/README.md

 As this was one of my final projects at my position with Georgia Southern's Enterprise Application Development team, I'd like to offer a special thanks to my boss, Rebekah, for believing in me and my crazy ideas.
-My time working with you here was unforgettable. :blue_heart: :yellow_heart:
+My time working with you here was unforgettable. :blue_heart::yellow_heart: